 In the summer of 2020, Siberia again suffered from large wildfires (3.4 million hectares according to MODIS data) especially in extreme northern latitudes (above 65°N).
 Areas near the arctic circle are usually less exposed to wildfires because of their low surface temperatures, but over the past few years the relative number and the extent (burned area) of wildfires have increased dramatically.

 Is this evolution linked to Climate Change?

-2019 and 2020 wildfire seasons in Siberia were mainly due to very high temperatures (figure 4).
-Temperatures have a direct link with the number and intensity of wildfires because the longer a heat wave lasts, drier the vegetation becomes, which is very favorable to the ignition and the spreading of fires (figure 5).
+2019 and 2020 wildfire seasons in Siberia were mainly due to very high temperatures (Figure 4).
+Temperatures have a direct link with the number and intensity of wildfires because the longer a heat wave lasts, the drier the vegetation becomes, which is very favorable to the ignition and the spreading of fires (Figure 5).

 It is well known that we can expect a rise in the temperature in the near future due to Climate Change.
 But the effect of this rise on wildfire activity has already been noticeable in the last years (8).
 This effect is particularly striking for peatland- stored carbon situated North of the Arctic Circle.
 With temperature rising, historically frozen soils are expected to thaw as the planet warms, making them even more vulnerable to wildfires. [ref 9]

 Why are Siberian wildfires so special?

 Wildfires in Siberia are peculiar for two reasons: “Zombie” fire and carbon release in the atmosphere.